Vyral/base-template/_posts/2018-12-06-3-tips-to-get-more-buyers-to-your-next-open-house.md

 ---
 layout: post
-title: 3 Tips That Will Help You Use Open Houses to Get More Clients
+title: 3 Tips to Get More Buyers to Your Next Open House
 date: 2018-12-06 17:41:00
 tags:
   - Real Estate